List of Persona 4 characters: Reception

 The characters of Persona 4 have received major positive critical response as a result of the players' interactions with them and the themes discussed.
 The protagonist's role has been noted for allowing the player to build his own "self" along the game while questioning their own.
 Various comparisons were made regarding the social interactions from Persona 3 as the development of the social links are relatively faster and more important for the game's battles.
 The tone was noted to be sometimes lighter than in the prequel as it avoided touching depressing themes, but at the same time the characters' struggles were much more complex.
 Additionally, the protagonist's relationships with his relatives who he starts living with were commented for adding more variants to the relationships with these ones focusing on family relationships.
 Moreover, the inclusion of Shadow versions of the playable characters were praised for the themes they discussed, leading to personal crisis regarding which are their real traits.
 Kanji Tatsumi's storyline and his ambiguous sexuality received mixed responses, with many fans wishing he could have been portrayed as unquestionably gay with no ambiguity.
+Some critics felt in relation that Yosuke’s reaction towards Kanji’s sexuality seemed harsh and justified in how it was left unquestioned by the narrative.
+Dummied content within game files suggests that Yosuke may have at one point been a romance option for the protagonist, which some argue would have given more nuance in his reactions towards Kanji.
 Naoto Shirogane's storyline also received mixed responses, with some fans taking issue with how the parts of Naoto's narrative that reflect the experiences of transgender people were dismissed and contradicted by canonical insistence that Naoto is a cisgender girl.

 Character designs employed in the game were noted to be "solid" with a clever use of animation for battles.
 The English voice actors' performance has been noted to be overall good with notes on the quality and delivery of the lines.
 However, flaws have been found within the execution of certain lines with IGN noting few moments in which some actors did not fit into their respective characters.